IntegralParts/coding-standards/README.md

 ### Doctype

 Use the HTML5 doctype to indicate that you are serving HTML5 content.
-Using this doctype ensures your browser's layout engine uses 'standards' (or 'no-quirks') mode (rather than 'quirks' or 'almost-standard' modes).

-Any browsers that don't currently support HTML5 will enter this mode and interpret non-HTML5 in a compliant way whilst ignoring new, unsupported features.

 ```
 <!DOCTYPE html>